vapor-ware/synse-docs/docs/sdk/user/advanced.md

 *Pre-run actions* are functions which the plugin will execute before starting its main run logic.
 These actions can be used for plugin-wide setup, should a plugin require it.
-There is no limit to what a pre-run action could do, but some possibilities include performing authentication, verifying a backend exists, or additional validation of configuration(s).
+There is no limit to what a pre-run action could do; some possibilities include performing authentication, verifying a backend exists, or additional validation of configuration(s).